sloede/cxx11tests/README.md

 -----

 After downloading (and unpacking, if necessary), enter the cxx11tests directory.
-To prepare the tests, you need to run the `configure.py` script once to generate the Makefile that will run the tests.
+To prepare the tests, you need to run either the `configure.py` script or the `configure.pl`script once to generate the Makefile that will run the tests.
 The configure script respects three environment variables that you may use to set the compiler command and any necessary flags: